AndrasKovacs/stlc-nbe/paper/stlc-nbe.md

 This is not valid Agda, but we shall do this whenever the types and binding status of parameters are obvious.
 Sometimes we also omit type annotations from bindings when they can be inferred or not relevant for exposition.

-### Included Code Examples
+### Formalization

 The project can be found at *[https://github.com/AndrasKovacs/stlc-nbe](/url)*.
 Most Agda code listings in this \workname\ are also included in the formal development, although the versions here may include syntactic liberties and abbreviations.
 We indicate the names of relevant source files in the examples as Agda comments or in expository text.

+The formalization involves a considerable amount of details.
+We omit a significant part of them from our explanations; in particular, we often only present the types of definitions and omit the implementations.
+It may be useful to read the source code and this \workname\ at the same time, and also have an interactive Agda environment at hand.

 ### Standard Library